Graphics Server is an AJAX-based thin-client

 "Heater/HeaterLevel", heater_level_var );

 The use of resources helps to separate graphics from the programming

 logic.
 The application simply sets a logical resource named "Heater/HeaterLevel", and the

 GLG's graphics engine takes care of all low-level details of

 rendering the objects' graphics.

 drawing with the mouse.
 These features are demonstrated in the process

 control and other demos.

 web pages to add onclick and onmousemove event

-handlers

-the user clicks on the image or moves
+handlers to the image.
+When the user clicks on the image or moves

 the mouse over it, an event handler is invoked in the script.
 The

 event handler sends an object selection AJAX request to the Graphics

 Server, passing the mouse coordinates as parameters of the request.
-The

 back to the client for processing.

 The client may use the output of the selection request to popup a